pin3da/Programming-contest/solved/lightoj/1390 - Weight Comparison/README.md

 - 'to' is not reachable from i.
   In this case we *need* to add that edge to the final answer.

+To update the list of reachables nodes, you can do an 'or' operation between the actual reachable nodes, and r[to]

 ### Problem source